-12.5mm (f2.8) fixed focus lens.
+12.5mm (f2.8) zone-focus lens.
 Made for and sold by K-Mart.
 It is a blend between the Disc 5 and the Disc 7.
-It has a flash, close-up lens and handle, but no self-timer or mirror.
+It has a flash and handle, but drops the self-timer and mirror.

 The Disc-S is identical to the Disc-K except for the letter change.
 It may have only been marketed in Europe.

-Basically a Disc-7.
+Basically a colorful Disc-7 named after the French fashion designer known for his modernism.
 12.5mm (f2.8) zone-focusing lens.
 Shutter speeds of 1/100 and 1/200.
 Aperture controlled by CDS meter.
 Built-in flash.
 Available in a two-tone of gold and white in a small gold star pattern.
 Matching leather case and silver strap.

 To return to the main index for the Sub Club click here.